ssebastianmag/hydrogen-wavefunctions/README.md

 #### $$Y_{\ell}^{m}(\theta, \varphi) = (-1)^m \sqrt{\frac{(2\ell+1)}{4\pi}\frac{(\ell-m)!}{(\ell+m)!}} P_{\ell}^{m}(\cos\theta) e^{im\varphi}$$

-Yields the spherical harmonics, which gives the angular dependence of the wavefunction in terms of the polar ($\theta$) and azimuthal ($\phi$) angles.
+The angular wavefunction yields the spherical harmonics, which gives the angular dependence of the wavefunction in terms of the polar ($\theta$) and azimuthal ($\phi$) angles.

 These spherical harmonics provide a detailed account of the shapes and orientations of atomic orbitals,